Secure Email Gateway vs. Cloud Email Security Solutions

 Traditional SEGs often include comprehensive compliance features designed for regulated industries, including content-aware DLP capabilities, robust encryption options, and detailed compliance reporting with extensive audit trails.
 These capabilities have been refined over decades to meet the needs of highly regulated sectors.

 While early CES solutions lacked sophisticated compliance features, modern platforms have closed this gap substantially with API-based DLP, comprehensive journaling, and advanced encryption key management.
-According to Forrester’s 2024 Email Security Wave, the compliance gap between leading SEGs and CES solutions has narrowed to the point where both approaches can satisfy most regulatory requirements.
+Industry analysts note that the compliance gap between leading SEGs and CES solutions has narrowed to the point where both approaches can satisfy most regulatory requirements.

 Cost Considerations

-Beyond direct expenses, the financial impact of security effectiveness can far outweigh differences in solution costs.
-Using data from IBM’s 2024 Cost of a Data Breach report, which places the average email-based breach at $4.91 million, even small differences in detection rates have significant financial implications.
+Beyond direct expenses, the financial impact of security effectiveness can outweigh differences in solution costs.
+Even small differences in detection rates can have significant financial implications when considering the potential cost of email-based breaches.

 Making the Right Choice